Integrable Deformations of Sigma Models: Drinfel'd doubles, the E -model and Poisson-Lie T-duality

+which vanishes by the Jacobi identity for the Lie bracket $[X,Y]$.
+Therefore, the R-bracket also satisfies the Jacobi identity, hence defines a Lie bracket. } We denote the corresponding Lie algebra by $\alg{g}_{\mathcal{R}}$.
+Note that in the undeformed $\eta \to 0$ limit we recover the conservation equation associated to the left-acting $\grp{G}$ global symmetry. \fi

-\subsection{Drinfel'd doubles and the \texorpdfstring{$\mathcal{E}$}{E}-model.}
+\subsection{Drinfel'd doubles and the \texorpdfstring{$\mathcal{E}$}{E}-model}

 The appearance of the R-bracket is our first glimpse of a deeper underlying algebraic structure.
-To see this, in addition to $\alg{g}$, let us introduce a vector space $\tilde{\alg{g}}$ such that $\dim\tilde{\alg{g}} = \dim\alg{g}$, their direct sum (as vector spaces)
+In addition to $\alg{g}$, let us introduce a vector space $\tilde{\alg{g}}$ such that $\dim\tilde{\alg{g}} = \dim\alg{g}$, their direct sum (as vector spaces)